Back To Top

 New dust tool is fairly useless

-It's been some time since the release of the Shark Stratos IZ420UKT, but it's still holding up as great as one of the best vacuum cleaners we've ever reviewed.
+It's been some time since the release of the Shark Stratos IZ420UKT, but it's still holding up as great as one of the best vacuum cleaners we've ever reviewed - and we recently reviewed it a second time to ensure it was still worthy of this position.
 It's also a constant bestseller on the Shark website, making it one of the best Shark vacuums, too.

-The Clean Sense IQ Technology is a standout feature and works brilliantly to detect and then act upon the level of dirt or debris on your floors, resulting in a fantastic and thorough clean without requiring much effort.
+The Clean Sense IQ Technology is a standout feature that works brilliantly to detect and act on the level of dirt or debris on all floor types, resulting in a thorough clean without much effort.
+The 120-minute run time across the two batteries is also rare for cordless vacuums, and even the 60 on the single-battery model is generous.

 Features we loved during testing

-During our tests, the Shark Stratos IZ420UKT showed unbelievable suction power, leaving carpets visibly cleaner, with no issues of leftover pet or human hair.
+During our tests, the Shark Stratos IZ420UKT cordless stick vacuum showed unbelievable suction power, leaving carpets visibly cleaner, with no issues of leftover pet or human hair.
 The ease with which this vacuum removes hair is astounding, making it particularly great for households with pets (and without, of course).
-Our Kitchen Appliances Editor, Molly, found that it was unmatched when it came to suction.
+Both our Kitchen Appliances Editor, Molly, and I found it to be the perfect amount of suction for everyday cleaning.

-A major perk is that it'll transform into a smaller handheld in seconds, and you'll be reaching for the smaller attachments all the time to resolve smaller messes all over your home quickly.
+A major perk is that it'll transform into a smaller handheld in seconds, and I loved that I could reach for the smaller attachments whenever I needed to quickly resolve smaller messes all over my home.

-These features combined are what earn it a podium spot as one of the best vacuum cleaners in our guide for most people, as we wholeheartedly understand that the Dyson V16 Piston Animal's price tag is far above average.
+These features, combined, earn it a podium spot as one of the best vacuum cleaners in our guide for most people, as I understand that the Dyson V16 Piston Animal's price tag is above average.
 And while the Shark Stratos IZ420UKT is, of course, still an investment, you can regularly find it on sale for less than £250, making it an extremely viable alternative if you want to indulge in the benefits of advanced cleaning technology and suction power without breaking the bank.

 Read our Shark Stratos IZ420UKT cordless vacuum review for more details.